Skip to content

 Valence electron octet rule

-Definition The valence electrons are the electrons in the outermost shell or last energy level of an atom.
-Valence electrons are electrons in the highest principal energy level.
-They are electrons that sit on the outermost orbit of an element.
-Read More …
+Definition The valence electrons are the electrons in the outermost shell or last energy level of an atom. valence electrons are electrons in the last shell of an atom Valence electrons are electrons in the highest principal energy level.
+They Read More …

 Electronegativity